KaiLee2588/KaiLee2588/README.md

 ### Hi there 👋

-A EE grad student studying in Cyber Security and Networking.
+A Computer Engineering grad student studying in Cyber Security and Networking.
 Always learning to code C & Python.

 Currently working on field in 5G, Cyber Security, Industrial Networking.

 Former StreamElements community translator(Trad.Ch).
-Like to tranlate stuffs on the Internet to help others. 😄
+Like to translate stuffs on the Internet to help others. 😄

 <!--
 **KaiLee2588/KaiLee2588** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.